 Backscratcher: Sitting in the bed just makes you itchy.
-Being hooked up to EKGs, IVs, feeding tubes, pulse oximeters, ventilators…make it worse.
+Being hooked up to EKGs, IVs, feeding tubes, pulse oximeters, and ventilators makes it worse.
 Limited mobility makes that itch tough to scratch.

-Lip Balm: Hospitals are dry and lips get chapped.
+Lip Balm: The square shape is no coincidence!
 I found this square case style so the lip balm doesn’t roll onto the dirty, dirty hospital floor when moving the bedside table.
+Remember...hospitals are dry and lips get chapped.

-Notebook and Pen: It's great for those things you don't want to forget!
-From writing down ideas and to-do lists to essential questions for the doctor.
-While Rebecca was on the ventilator she couldn't speak so this became an essential tool for simply communicating.
+Notebook and Pen: They stay together because we're always looking for a pen!
+It's great for those things you don't want to forget: from writing down ideas to essential questions for the doctor.
+While Rebecca was on the ventilator she couldn't speak, so this became an essential tool for simply communicating.

-Hospital Survival Guide: Helpful hints from hundreds of days of experience...
+Hospital Survival Guide: We put together helpful hints from hundreds of days of experience...you'll also get my email address ;)

 COMING SOON- Hospital Comfort Kit